-Madrid, June 14, 2024 - The Ministry for Digital Transformation and Public Service has agreed this morning with the Autonomous Communities the distribution of the budget of the National Health Data Space (ENDS), known as Data Lake Sanitaire.
-The cast was approved during the Sectoral Conference on Digital Transformation chaired by Minister José Luis Escrivá and attended by the Secretary of State for Digitization and Artificial Intelligence, Mayte Ledo.
+Madrid, June 14, 2024 - The Ministry for Digital Transformation and the Civil Service has agreed this morning with the Autonomous Communities to share the budget the National Health Data Space (ENDS), known as Data Lake Sanitary.
+The distribution was approved during the Sectoral Conference on Digital Transformation chaired by Minister José Luis Escrivá and attended by the Secretary of State for Digitalization and Artificial Intelligence, Mayte Ledo.

-The National Health Data Space seeks to be the reference platform for data analysis that will identify and improve the diagnosis of diseases, predict health risk situations, and, ultimately, improve the health of citizens thanks to the information of the different health information systems and other relevant public data.
+The National Health Data Space seeks to be the reference platform for data analysis that will identify and improve the diagnosis of diseases, predict health risk situations, and, ultimately, improve the health of citizens thanks to information from different health information systems and other relevant public data.

 The investment in this initiative is 100M euros that come from the Recovery, Transformation and Resilience Plan and, more specifically, from investment 6 of Component 18: Renewal and expansion of the capacities of the National Health System.
 This investment is intended for three lines of work:

-- The acquisition of technological infrastructure for the construction of the health data lake
+- The acquisition of technological infrastructure for the construction of the Data Lake sanitary

 - Support work for the definition, development and deployment of use cases

-- Preparation of the data and incorporation of the Autonomous Communities to the health data lake
+- Preparation of the data and incorporation of the Autonomous Communities to the sanitary Data Lake

 The agreement adopted this morning between the Ministry and the Autonomous Communities, aims precisely at this last line of work.

-This is the approval of the allocation of EUR 28 million between the regional governments, the autonomous cities and the National Institute of Health Management (INGESA), so that they can carry out the necessary work of preparation and interconnection of their data in the National Health Data Space.
+This is the approval of the allocation of 28 million euros between the CCAA, the autonomous cities and the National Institute of Health Management (INGESA), so that they can carry out the necessary work of preparation and interconnection of their data in the National Health Data Space.
 Specifically, for tasks such as:

 - Definition and development of use cases

-- Analysis, cleaning and data processing for security, privacy and quality
+- Analysis, cleaning and processing of data for security, privacy and quality

 - Jobs for connectivity and interoperability